Real Madrid confirm signing of Alaba from Bayern Munich on a free transfer | Goal.com

 How important will Alaba be for Real?

-Alaba looks like being the first signing of a busy summer for Real, who ended last season without a trophy as city rivals Atletico Madrid won La Liga, Barcelona took Copa del Rey, and they were knocked out the Champions League in the semi-finals by Chelsea.
+Alaba is the first signing of what could be a busy summer for Real, who ended last season without a trophy as city rivals Atletico Madrid won La Liga, Barcelona took Copa del Rey, and they were knocked out the Champions League in the semi-finals by Chelsea.